grokify/ringcentral-sdk-ruby/scripts/README.md

 ## Credentials

-Many of the scripts in this folder use the `rc-credentials.json` file to hold application and user credentials.
-To create your own file, copy the sample file `rc-credentials-sample.json` to `rc-credentials.json` and add your own information.
+Many of the scripts in this folder use a `credentials.json` file to hold application and user credentials.
+To create your own file, copy the sample file `_credentials_sample.json` to `credentials.json` and add your own information.